My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 .

-Sure, specific-to-me nostalgia does come into effect here with my personal list (I was a person born in 1983 after all), BUT, I would say that the most important factor for me is “do I still find there to be something enjoyable and/or engaging with this game when I think about whether I would want to actually spend time playing it NOW over all the other things I could spend time on instead?” — which means sometimes I make changes to this list as different games grow on me more while others fade out of my ‘jump back into’ queue.
+Sure, specific-to-me nostalgia does come into effect here with my list (I was a person born in 1983 after all), BUT, I would say that the most important factor for me is “do I still find there to be something enjoyable and/or engaging with this game when I think about whether I would want to actually spend time playing it NOW, especially over all the other things I could spend limited time on instead?” — which means sometimes I make changes to this list as different games grow on me more while others fade out of my ‘jump back into’ queue.

 .